Seetharamks99/Seetharamks99.github.io/_pages/about.md

 ## Hobbies and Miscellaneous

 When times I am not working, I like to play badminton.
 I have been playing badminton since elementary school, and I have found the sport to help me be fit, and also develop my reflexes.
 I also love playing table tennis, commonly known as ping pong, and cricket.
 I also like listening to songs, I used to sing at a young age as well.
 I play the keyboard (piano), which I have learnt for around 8 years.
 I have performed at several occasions, in and outside of school.
 I also like to read books, watch TV series on Netflix and so on.
+I also enjoy cooking, and I primarily cook Indian food and run a social media page to share photos and recipes of some of my dishes!